Careers in Technology

 Learn Coding Skills & Gain Project Experience

 Attend employer information sessions, industry events — on and off campus, and connect with popular professional organizations regionally and nationally.
-Most relevant professional associations for those with technical skills include Association for Computing Machinery, CompTIA, Information Systems Security Association, and IEEE Computer Society.
-Or, you may join an association connected to the functional role of interest such as The Association of International Product Marketing and Management.
-For women in tech, consider joining the groups, Society of Women Engineers and Women in Technology (a group located in the DMV area).
+Most relevant professional associations for those with technical skills include Association for Computing Machinery, CompTIA, and IEEE Computer Society.
+Or, you may join an association connected to the functional role of interest, such as Product Development and Management Association or American Marketing Association.
+For women in tech, consider joining the groups, Society of Women Engineers and Women in Technology (a group located in the DMV area), Tech Ladies, and Rewriting the Code.
 Professional associations host a variety of professional development, educational, and networking events.
 Last, be sure to join the ADPList where you can get career answers from a mentor community.

 Develop a LinkedIn profile that communicates your personal and professional brand.
 Joining groups on LinkedIn related to your industry is a great way to meet new people, find mentors, contacts, and ask questions.
 Also, reach out to alumni through Hoya Gateway and Georgetown’s alumni page on LinkedIn.
 Our website provides helpful guidelines on networking and informational interviewing.

 You may be required to solve technical problems in the interview.
-Use free practice sites, such as HackerRank, Codewars,and interviewing.io to prepare.
+If you’re new to technical interviews, you may want to look at this breakdown of top mistakes, and how to approach problems, test, and optimize.
+Use free practice sites, such as HackerRank, Codewars, and interviewing.io to prepare.
+Grind 75 has a comprehensive Tech Interview Guide, as well as a self-paced LeedCode study plan based on your needs.
 This article, Level Up Your Coding Skills: Top 11 Websites for Interview Prep, shares additional sites to explore.
 Katie Thomas, a self-taught Software Engineer at Google, shares advice on how to ace a technical interview.
 Google offers many helpful resources for technical interviewing prep.
 Check out the book, Cracking the Coding Interview, by Gayle Laakmann McDowell.
-For listings beyond our campus recruiting platform, Handshake, visit Built In, Simplify, and Dice.
+For listings beyond our campus recruiting platform, Handshake, visit Built In, Simplify, Tech:NYC , and Dice.
 For startups, check out Wellfound and Hacker News.
+Lastly, GitHub curates a list of technical internship openings, and Floorilla is a job posting site specifically for coders and builders.

 Select Employers